ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/all.md

 # ALL Clause {#select-all}

 If there are multiple matching rows in the table, then `ALL` returns all of them. `SELECT ALL` is identical to `SELECT` without `DISTINCT`.

--   If `ALL` specified, ignore it.
--   If both `ALL` and `DISTINCT` specified, exception will be thrown.
+If both `ALL` and `DISTINCT` specified, exception will be thrown.

 `ALL` can also be specified inside aggregate function with the same effect(noop), for instance: